Hosting Exchange Students: A Guide for Teachers

 • Ask your school for the necessary funds

-• Fundraise through the French/Spanish club (see our Fundraising Ideas Guide)
+• Fundraise through the French or Spanish club (learn more in our Fundraising Ideas Guide)

 • Solicit support from your local Rotary Club, Optimist Club, Kiwanis Club or Lion’s Club